tiagodeliberali/game-engine/README.md

 Based on the book `Build Your Own 2D Game Engine and Create Great Web Games: Using HTML5, JavaScript, and WebGL2`

+Also, great inspiration from `Real-Time 3D Graphics with WebGL 2 - Second Edition`!
+Great content on WebGL.

 # build

 > npm install